TanStack/query/README.md

 `getQuery` is a slightly more advanced synchronous function that can be used to get an existing query object from the cache.
 This object not only contains **all** the state for the query, but all of the instances, and underlying guts of the query as well.
 If the query does not exist, `undefined` will be returned.

-> Note: This is not typically needed for most applications, but can come in handy when needing more information about a query in rare scenarios (eg. Looking at the query.updatedAt timestamp to decide whether a query is fresh enough to be used as an initial value)
+> Note: This is not typically needed for most applications, but can come in handy when needing more information about a query in rare scenarios (eg. Looking at the query.state.updatedAt timestamp to decide whether a query is fresh enough to be used as an initial value)

 ```js
 import { queryCache } from 'react-query'